Koskotas scandal: Papandreou heart surgery

-Papandreou (at age 70) underwent major heart surgery in London in August 1988 and had to stay there for three months, and Koutsogiorgas was governing in his place though Papandreou refused to step down officially.
+Papandreou (at age 70) underwent major heart surgery in London in August 1988 and had to stay there for three months, and Koutsogiorgas was governing in his place, though Papandreou refused to step down officially.
 Papandreou's absence during these months also allowed the investigations to progress.
-Moreover, in London, it was revealed that next to him was not his wife but Dimitra Liani, an Olympic Airways steward aged 33, who had met in 1986, and she was a constant companion in the last months before the surgery.
+Moreover, in London, it was revealed that next to him was not his wife but Dimitra Liani, an Olympic Airways steward aged 33, whom he had met in 1986, and she was a constant companion in the last months before the surgery.
 After his return, she appeared frequently next to Papandreou, who was still married, receiving wide publicity in the Greek press due to the disregard for the strong family tradition in Greece and became the symbol of the political and moral decline of PASOK's governance.

 Koskotas' escape

 On 20 October 1988, the Greek courts suspended Koskotas as chairman of the Bank of Crete and indicted him on five counts of forgery and embezzlement.
 Two days later, Papandreou returned from London.
 On 31 October, the courts also restricted Koskotas from leaving Greece while the investigation was pending.
 Koskotas panicked and swiftly sold the ownership of his media empire and Olympiakos football team.
 To avoid justice, he left Greece for the United States (with an intermediary stop at Brazil) on 5 November 1988 despite being under strict surveillance by Greek security forces, and left from Athens Airport with the help of Argyris Saliarelis and his private jet.
 On 7 November 1988, the Minister of Public Order, Tassos Sehiotis, resigned since his ministry was responsible for police surveillance of Koskotas.
 On 11 November, Minister of Justice Koutsogiorgas also resigned due to accusations of illegal financial transactions with Koskotas; Papandreou made him Premier Deputy in mid-November.
 The opposition leader, Mitsotakis, accused the PASOK government in Parliament: "The Greek people are left with the conviction that George Koskotas was spirited away so that he would not speak.
 The responsibility goes all the way to the top of the government."
 He demanded Papandreou and his government to resign.